<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Capri - 1 to 2 hr - Flat

-After a boat ride from the mainland to Marina Grande, the main dock in Capri, a taxi will take you to the hotel for a light lunch and tour overview.
+After a boat ride from the mainland to Marina Grande, the main dock in Capri, we will take the funicular to the hotel for a light lunch and tour overview.

 In the afternoon you can enjoy a warmup walk on the paved streets of Capri to the Faraglioni, gigantic coastal rocks formed by erosion from sea waves.
 Enjoy the sunset over the Faraglioni and the Capri coastline before heading back to the piazzetta for our first aperitivo and a toast to the beauty of Capri.